-According to the test results, it turns out that almost all manufacturers aren’t very truthful about characteristics of their laptops.
+According to the test results, it turns out that almost all manufacturers aren’t very truthful about battery specs of their laptops.
 The actual longevity numbers were quite different from the claimed ones.
 The only exception was Apple and its MacBooks which really did work for as long as they were claimed to.

 For instance, 12 HP laptops, which average claimed battery time reaches almost 10 hours, last for only 5 hours in reality.
 The similar situation was with Dell laptops: 9 hours on paper against 5 hours in real life.
 Other companies with such results were ASUS, Acer, Toshiba and Lenovo.
 Only 3 MacBooks worked for 10h 15 minutes which is exactly how they should perform according to Apple.